Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification.md

 2. The game shall load main screen within 3 seconds.
 3. The game shall load level play within 3 seconds.
 4. The game shall update lives remaining within 1 second .

+Pridhvi M:
+1. User interface: It is a system that contains hardware and visual components.
+2. Software: It is about how the game is built in Python, Py-game.
+3. Performance: The performance is about how our computer will handle and display the games.
+And tell about what is the run time was.
+4. Safety of players: The safety of players is about protecting gamers and especially children from unnecessary ad's and content.